 Joseph Abboud is one of my favorite menswear designers.
 This suit is from the Joseph Abboud American Soft label and was purchased used on eBay for the modest sum of $19.00.
 This is Abboud at his best.
 This business suit features side vents, flat-front pants, premium fabrics, half-canvas construction and a trim silhouette.
 It is a very comfortable suit as well.

 This suit line generally retailed for around $400-$700.
 Sadly, this label was introduced (1995) just as the American male was abandoning business suits.
 A shame.
-I consider the Joseph Abboud American Soft line a stylish (and better made) alternative to European labels like Hugo Boss.
+I consider the Joseph Abboud American Soft line a stylish and lower priced alternative to European labels like Hugo Boss.
 Abboud is now designing a premium line of suits for Men’s Wearhouse.

 All this suit required was minor waist alterations for a perfect fit.
 This is a label that I keep an eye out for when thrifting.
 Love this suit!